Why Are Dying People So Happy?

 Maintaining a Positive Outlook

-He and other spiritual leaders want us to smile as we pray, and go about our daily business, even when we’re wearing masks.
-I’ve had yoga instructors and other teachers encourage practitioners to smile during meditation and daily yoga practice.
+He and other spiritual leaders encourage us to smile as we go about our daily business.
+I’ve had yoga instructors encourage me and other practitioners to smile during meditation and daily yoga practice.

-They tell us to consider smiling, even if we don’t feel like it.
+They tell us to do this, even if we don’t feel like it.

 Some therapists agree.
-They believe that the simple act of smiling relaxes the muscles of the face and helps us to feel better.
+This doesn’t mean, especially if you’re a man, that you should go around telling women to smile.
+No. But when considering what face *you* will wear for the day, remember that the simple act of smiling relaxes the muscles of the face and helps us to feel better.

 How do you like that?
 Sunglasses can help us prevent grumpiness.